1. Beyond Academics

 How do you work with parents/guardians?
 What are the most frequent questions you receive?

-I think one of the questions we often hear is “Is this normal ?”
+I think one of the questions we often hear is “Is this normal [for my child]?”
 Teenage emotions are often super intense.
 Frequently, what can seem really extreme at home – whether it involves kids feeling anxiety or acting out at home or not speaking to parents – can be normal.
 I think a lot of parents want to know whether this is something that’s more typical for a teenager or if it’s something that needs an intervention.
 So a lot of times I think it’s just trying to help normalize what is normal, and then address what might be something that needs more professional follow-up.

 What do you hear most frequently about what’s on students’ minds?